sathishvj/optimizing-go-programs/readme.md

 ## GOGC

+*Question:* If GC is so important, can we adjust GC parameters?
+Can we change the GC algorithm?

 The GOGC variable sets the initial garbage collection target percentage.
 A collection is triggered when the ratio of freshly allocated data to live data remaining after the previous collection reaches this percentage.
 The default is GOGC=100.
 Setting GOGC=off disables the garbage collector entirely.
 The runtime/debug package's SetGCPercent function allows changing this percentage at run time.

 GOGC controls the aggressiveness of the garbage collector.